Salamence064/Zeta2D/docs/primitives.md

 #### <span style="color:steelblue">Constructors</span>
 <span style="color:slategrey">Description:</span>

-* Create a 2D static body from a position and colliderType.
-Be aware that you will need to manually assign your own collider or the static body will cause undefined behavior.
+* Create a 2D static body from a position, colliderType, and collider.

 <span style="color:slategrey">Parameters:</span>

 * pos (Vec2D) - The centerpoint of the static body.
 This should be equal to the centerpoint of the collider.
 * colliderType (StaticBodyCollider) - Enum value informing the engine which type of collider is attached to the static body.
 * collider (void*) - Pointer to the collider of the static body.
 If this does not match the collider type specified, undefined behavior will occur.
 If you specify the STATIC_NONE collider type, you should set this to nullptr.
-This constructor will call delete on it so do not try to use the collider pointer after creating the static body.
+Delete will not be called on this pointer.

 ```c++
 StaticBody2D(ZMath::Vec2D const &pos, StaticBodyCollider colliderType, void* collider);